 The arc in the main net (always the one drawn in Sheet 0) is drawn in blue color.
-The additional effect of connecting to with Mo is the creation of to-portal, and its second representation in Sheet 1.
+The additional effect of connecting t0 with M0 is the creation of t0-portal, and its second representation in Sheet 1.
 In this way the connection between subnets and the main net can be drawn.